Semi-trailer truck: Lights

 An electrical connection is made between the tractor and the trailer through a cable often referred to as a pigtail.
 This cable is a bundle of wires in a single casing.
-Each wire controls one of the electrical circuits on the trailer, such as running lights, brake lights, turn signals, etc. A straight cable would break when the rig went around corners, so a coiled cable is used which retracts these coils when not under tension.
+Each wire controls one of the electrical circuits on the trailer, such as running lights, brake lights, turn signals, etc. A coiled cable is used which retracts these coils when not under tension, such as when not cornering.
 It is these coils that cause the cable to look like a pigtail.